Primates & Uganda Highlights Safari.

 Budget: Kibale Forest Camp – Tents (BB)

 Approximately 5,000 chimpanzees live in the wild in Uganda.
-In Kibale you will find one of the largest populations of chimpanzees in Africa – about 1450 individuals.
+In Kibale, you will find one of the largest populations of chimpanzees in Africa – about 1450 individuals.
 Kibale National park is an extension of the great rainforests of central Africa.
 It is inhabited by three large “communities” of chimps, each with over 120 individuals.

 Once you locate the chimpanzees you will have a full hour of eye-to-eye contact with them.
 Since they are wild animals, we can never guarantee you to see them close enough. might have to settle with hearing their hoots and hollers.

-It will be perfect opportunity to listen to the chimps as the grumble and feed.
+It will be a perfect opportunity to listen to the chimps as the grumble and feed.
 Only one community is allowed to be visited by tourists.
 Chimpanzees live in communities.
 Each community has a complicated social structure.
 The big adult males dominate the group and defend the community territory against other male intruders; the females usually wander in small family groups.
 Rangers locate the chimps by listening for their pant-hooting calls, following their eating trails.
 A chance to observe them as they feed in fruiting trees, and socialize with each other. on a lucky day people have witnessed chimpanzees hunting.

 In the afternoon after lunch, you will go for the guided swamp walk.
 The walk (2-3 hours) will take you through grassland, small communities and some beautiful scenery, where the locals are likely to greet you with enthusiastic waves.
-It is usual to spot three to four different primate species during this walk, through the highlight is catching a glimpse of the great blue turaco!
+It is usual to spot three to four different primate species during this walk, though the highlight is catching a glimpse of the great blue turaco!

 Optional activity : Chimpanzee habituation tracking experience